 In their conversation with President Gutmann, faculty speakers David Galligan, Winka Dubbeldam, and Karl T. Ulrich shared some of the ways their work is integrally connected to China and the larger world.

-Winka Dubbeldam, the Ella Warren Shafer Miller Professor and Chair of Architecture at the Penn Weitzman School of Design and founding partner of the firm Archi-Tectonics in New York, shared her vision for the design proposal that was selected for the 2022 Asian Games in Hangzhou.
+Winka Dubbeldam, the Ella Warren Shafer Miller Professor and Chair of Architecture at the Weitzman School and founding partner of the firm Archi-Tectonics in New York, shared her vision for the design proposal that was selected for the 2022 Asian Games in Hangzhou.

 “One of the first things we realized about this project is that the Asian Games last for two weeks, while the park will hopefully last forever,” said Dubbeldam.
 “We decided to propose the park as a green lung for the city of Hangzhou and its inhabitants.”

 The plan includes stadiums, a shopping mall, and a park, designed to celebrate local culture and be outstanding examples of energy-efficient green design.
 The project will be exemplary of the government’s “Sponge City” concept, featuring scenic wetlands for rainwater storage and permeable pavements that prevent excess water runoff.